 Generally, we use the “nofollow” tag to indicate to Google bots that this link does not need to be followed; I didn’t create links to pass any kind of “link juice”.

-For this reason, we add “nofollow” tags to all links, such as sponsored links, advertising or affiliate links.
-We need to link them, so do we, but we do not want Google to pass the credit / ranking of my page to the linking site.
+For this reason, we add “nofollow” tags to all links, such as sponsored links, advertising, or affiliate links.
+We need to link them, and so do we, but we do not want Google to pass the credit/ranking of my page to the linking site.

-On September 28, Google introduced two new tags for linking, “
+On September 28, Google introduced two new tags for linking, the “

 Previously Google only used the